olegpreed/markdown-test/README.md

-# Oleg Aroyan :godmode: Frontend developer
+# Oleg Aroyan :magic_wand: Frontend developer
 ![MyPhoto](https://i.ibb.co/5Fm1tFL/oleg.jpg) \
 I want to build my career in the sphere of `Frontend` \
 and to create modern and user-friendly websites and apps.